 - All other subcategories – $15

-Affiliates get ample time to convert.
+The program has a 30-day cookie.
 One of my biggest complaints with some programs is their cookie/conversion windows are too short.
-Fiverr provides a reasonable 30-day cookie to get credit for sales.
+Fiverr provides a standard 30-day cookie to get credit for sales.

 Deep linking is available.
 Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
 Case in point, instead of using a generic homepage affiliate link, I deep link to an article that relates to my post.
-Deep linking is very beneficial for Fiverr given the amount and uniqueness of services available.
+Deep linking is very beneficial given the amount and uniqueness of services available on Fiverr.

 CJ has a couple of deep linking tools.
 I use the deep link generator, which is a bookmarklet application.
 To use it, you would:

-- Visit Fiverr and locate the service or page you want to promote
+- Visit Fiverr.com and locate the service or page you want to promote

 - Click the bookmarklet in your bookmark’s toolbar